Zechariah

 when Zechariah came home with the news.

-He had gone to the holy place, incense in hand, to perform his priestly duty.
+He had gone to the holy place, incense in hand, to perform his priestly

 For generations the sanctuary disciplines of offering and incense,